 The Autopsy of Jane Doe (2016)

 A not overly used premise was enough to interest me when The Autopsy of Jane Doe was released.
-With two great performances from the father and son duo we are led a merry dance of paranoia and an unsettling atmosphere.
-The first half is far superior than the second half, but do not allow that to distract you from what is a solid little horror film.
+With two great performances from the father and son duo, we have led a merry dance of paranoia and an unsettling atmosphere.
+The first half is far superior to the second half, but do not allow that to distract you from what is a solid little horror film.
 This is a great throwback that works far better than in truth, it has any right to do.

-An underseen gem in our eyes, this is quite the unsettling ghost story that takes full advantage of it’s slowburn to leave you as uncomfortable as you can get.
-Made for a measily $70,000.
+An underseen gem in our eyes, this is quite the unsettling ghost story that takes full advantage of its slow burn to leave you as uncomfortable as you can get.
+Made for a measly $70,000.
 This could have been a real stand out film if it had a greater budget.
 A well-written horror is always going to go down well with us and with a protagonist that you care for (not just because she is pregnant), this is a great choice.